BezrezenTLNH/Difference-Calculator/README.md

 ### Test coverage
 [![Test Coverage](https://api.codeclimate.com/v1/badges/47159c5984cb798b8c74/test_coverage)](https://codeclimate.com/github/BezrezenTLNH/python-project-50/test_coverage)
 ## Difference calculator
-This is a CLI program that provides to you difference between two data structures of **json** or **yml** formats.
+This CLI program provides you with differences between two data structures of **json** or **yml** file formats.
-For output difference you can specify one of three formats:
+For output difference, you can specify one of three formats:
 * **stylish**(classical three)
 * **plain**(text)
 * **json**(internal representation of the differences between two trees in json format for using by other programs)
 ## Installation
-Successful installation and using this program requires *Python version 3.9 or higher* and *poetry version 1.2.2 or higher* For installation you need to follow this steps:
+Successful installation and using this program requires *Python version 3.9 or higher* and *poetry version 1.2.2 or higher* For installation, you need to follow these steps:
 1) To install the working environment run:
 `make install`
 2) To build the package run: